Graduate Program Tuition and Support

 Effective September 1, 2014.
 Tuition and fees are established by the State of Texas Legislature and are subject to change.

 Tuition and Fees for entire 2-year, 60-hour M.F.A. program

 * The faculty's goal is to make awards to all non-residents of Texas that waive the non-resident portion of tuition.
 Tuition Waivers forgive the non-resident portion of tuition for out-of-state and international students, cutting the cost almost in half.
 Therefore, it is very likely that each admitted student will only be charged resident (in-state) tuition for both years.

 All incoming students receive some fellowship support.
 No additional application or supporting material is required.

 Fellowship decisions for continuing students are made each spring after a faculty review of student artwork.

 There are 10- and 20-hour teaching assistantships available for both incoming and continuing students.
 Teaching Assistants (TAs) assist faculty members in classrooms and/or monitor open-laboratory periods.
-All students are considered for appointment as Teaching Assistants.
+All students are considered for appointment as TAs.
 TA assignments are based on institutional needs and budgetary limitations.
-Twenty-hour-a-week Teaching Assistantships pay a salary of $11,254 plus tuition assistance of $7,568 for a total compensation of $19,034 over the fall and spring semesters.
-In addition, a 20-hour TA also receives health insurance premium coverage for twelve months at a cost to the University of $5,797.
+For 2014-15, twenty-hour-a-week Teaching Assistantships pay a salary of $11,254 plus tuition assistance of $7,568 for a total compensation of $19,034 over the fall and spring semesters.
+In addition, a 20-hour TA also receives health insurance premium coverage for twelve months at a cost to the University of $6,328.